Where to stay in Porto? Check the best areas to stay in the city, including a cost of travel analysis of one of most beautiful cities in Portugal

 Getting around in Porto is easily and also affordable.
 The best choice is definitely taking the metro, which takes you to most of the city’s attractions.
 A single ride in Porto’s public transport costs € 1,20 and is valid to up to one hour.

-Accommodation in Porto is somewhat affordable, with prices having an important seasonal variation.
+Accommodation in the city is somewhat affordable, with prices having an important seasonal variation.
 Prices are considerably cheaper than in most Western European countries like France, Germany or Italy.
-Hotels in Porto are also significantly cheaper than in Lisbon.
+Hotels here are also significantly cheaper than in Lisbon.

 Porto and Portugal as a whole have one of the best climates in Europe.
 Mild winters and hot summers with a pleasant breeze make of Porto a great year round destination.